Reporting a Vehicle Safety or Non-Compliance Issue

 - For further information and where to locate particular details of your vehicle please refer to the Frequently Asked Questions.

 The Department is collecting, and may use the personal information on the Vehicle Safety or Non-Compliance Report form to assist in identifying systemic vehicle safety and legislative non-compliance issues.
-In some cases the information provided may be used to support compliance monitoring, investigations and enforcement responses.
+In some cases the information provided may be used to support compliance monitoring and enforcement responses.

 If you do not want your report disclosed, select ‘no’ to the question ‘Can this information be disclosed to other parties?’
 If you are willing for your information to be disclosed in some circumstances and not others, select ‘no’ and add an explanation in the text box ‘Please describe the matter you are reporting’.